 ‘Pupil Premium funding is used effectively to provide small-group teaching to help reduce the gaps between the achievement of disadvantaged pupils and their peers.’

-Our 2019 Key Stage 2 SATs data shows progress of pupils receiving Pupil Premium funding to be above national averages in all subjects.
+There is no SATs data for either 2020 or 2021.
+The most recent SATs results we have are from 2019 which showed the progress of pupils receiving Pupil Premium funding to be above national averages in all subjects.
 Of the 30 Year 6 pupils who received Pupil Premium, 25 made good or better progress in reading, writing and maths.

 Plans for future expenditure